drychkov/GettingAndCleaningData/README.md

 ##Description of the variables in the summaryData.txt file
-The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals timeAcc-XYZ and timeGyro-XYZ.
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals (timeAcc-XYZ and timeGyro-XYZ).
 The acceleration signal was then separated into body and gravity acceleration signals (BodyAcc and GravityAcc).
-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals.
-Also the magnitude of these three-dimensional signals were calculated.
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (AccJerk and GyroJerk).
+Also the magnitude of these three-dimensional signals were calculated (AccMagnitude, JerkMagnitude, GyroMagnitude).
 A Fast Fourier Transform (FFT) was applied to some of these signals producing (freq).

 Mean: Mean value,
 Std: Standard deviation